You want to become a more successful entrepreneur, right?

 The simple fact is that playing an instrument increases brain capacity.
 The piano is the ultimate instrument in terms of skill and demand.
 Your brain has to process an incredible amount of information as you navigate 88 keys.
 Playing the piano helps you develop your brain capacity.
 The piano helps you overcome your innate right or left-handedness.
 According to a study by Dr. Ana Pinho, playing the piano creates an extremely efficient connection between the different parts of the frontal lobe compared to non-musicians.
 Your frontal lobe is responsible for integrating a ton of information into decision-making.
 If the piano is not your instrument, try the guitar.
 Guitarists are said to be more intuitive than most.
 Drummers a known to have an innate ability to problem solve and change those around them.
-According to a study by Karolinska Institutet in Stockholm, there is a link between intelligence, good timing and the part of the brain used for problem solving.
+According to a study by Karolinska Institutet in Stockholm, there is a link between intelligence, good timing, and the part of the brain used for problem-solving.
 Researchers found that those drummers that could keep a steady beat scored higher in an intelligence test than those who couldn’t.

 Play brain games

-You brain is like muscle.
+Your brain is like a muscle.
 To keep your brain in shape, make it work.
 Brain games provide a fun way to sharpen your memory and cognition.
 There are many brain fitness programs and apps on the market.
 One of them is Lumosity.
-It was developed by neuroscientists to help people improve their memory, concentration, alertness and even mood.
+It was developed by neuroscientists to help people improve their memory, concentration, alertness, and even mood.
 A University of Michigan study found that practicing memory tests improved the ability of twentysomethings pattern solving skills.
 Just like physical exercise, cerebral calisthenics improves your brain fitness.